StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

     For more options, see [the Helm documentation for installation](https://helm.sh/docs/helm/helm_install/).

 !!! info "Dependencies"
-    The StrangeBee Helm chart relies on the following charts by default:
+    The `thehive` Helm chart relies on the following charts by default:
     - [Bitnami Apache Cassandra](https://github.com/bitnami/charts/tree/main/bitnami/cassandra) - used as the database
     - [Bitnami Elasticsearch Stack](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch) - used as the search index
     - [MinIO Community Helm Chart](https://github.com/minio/minio/tree/master/helm/minio) - used as S3-compatible object storage

 !!! note "Upgrades"
-    To upgrade your release to the latest version of StrangeBee Helm chart, run:
+    To upgrade your release to the latest version of the `thehive` Helm chart, run:
     ```bash
     helm upgrade <release_name> strangebee/thehive
     ```